 Our "Little Monkey" Tieguanyin was grown in the AnXi Region in southern Fujian Province.
 The region's terrier - soils, shape of the rolling hills and terraced mountains, altitude, the proximity to the sea, ample rains and mists, create an optimum environment for cultivating this oolong’s lush flavors.

-Interesting facts about our selection.
 The highest grade oolongs are hand selected from the just picked harvest or "pluck".
 The leaves then are processed.
 The high grade lots must be as close to uniform in appearance as possible.
 Misshapen or "damaged” leaves are culled out.
 These leaves cab taste wonderful as they are best of the pluck.
 Our Little Monkey is made with these same leaves - the culled highest grade.
 Note the leaves are quite small.